morganataylor/MorganTaylor-MADA-project/data/readme.md

 # Data Dictionaries

-A data dictionary for each dataset (both raw and processed) is located in the `data_dictionaries` folder.
+A data dictionary for each raw dataset is located in the `data_dictionaries` folder.